hejp89/CourseraCleaningDataActivityRecognition/CodeBook.md

 # Codebook

 The file `tidy.txt` contains the average of the measurements listed below grouped by the identifiers list below.
-The data contains 81 rows and 180 rows of data.
+The data contains 81 columns and 180 rows of data.

 ### Identifiers